-CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS
+CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES, TOWNS, AND UNINCORPORATED TOWNS

 Statutory Authority: RSA 21-J:3; 21-J:13; 21-J:17; 21-J:34, 21-J:35; 21-J:37; 33:14; 41:19